-There are different conjectures regarding the origin of the Falles festival /Wikipedia, the free encyclopedia/.
+There are different conjectures regarding the origin of the Falles festival.
 One suggests that the Falles started in the Middle Ages, when artisans disposed of the broken artefacts and pieces of wood they saved during the winter by burning them to celebrate the spring equinox.
 Valencian carpenters used planks of wood called parots to hang their candles on during the winter, as these were needed to provide light to work by.
 With the coming of the spring, they were no longer necessary, so they were burned.

 Over time, and with the intervention of the Church, the date of the burning of these parots was made to coincide with the celebration of the festival of Saint Joseph, the patron saint of carpenters.

 This tradition continued to evolve.
 The parot was dressed with clothing so that it looked like a person; features identifiable with some well-known person from the neighbourhood were often added as well.
 To collect these materials, children went from house to house asking for una estoreta velleta (an old rug) to add to the parot.
 This became a popular song that the children sang as they gathered all sorts of old flammable furniture and utensils to burn in the bonfire with the parot.
 These parots were the first ninots.

 Over the years, people of the neighbourhoods began to organise the building of the falles, and thus the typically intricate constructions, including their various figures, were born.

 Each neighbourhood of the city has an organised group of people, the Casal faller, that works all year long holding fundraising parties and dinners, usually featuring the noted dish, paella, a specialty of the region.
 Each casal faller produces a construction known as a falla which is eventually burnt. | wikipedia.org